Stellarend/Tower-of-Fantasy-Guide/README.md

     - Used to buy any limited SSR Matrix in limited banner for 80 Overclocking Chips
     - When the limited banner rotates to a new limited SSR matrix (once a week?) any unspent Overclocking Chips will be downgraded to Base Chips
         - This is why you should only use Spcial Voucher in batches of 80
+- Ability Training Points
+    - Used to buy gifts from the training point shop
+    - Buy Special Gifts that you can give to your weapons to unlock bonus traits
+        - Some weapons might get bonus progression if you gift them one of their favored items.
+Do this instead if you can

 Pull rates: